The Florida Department of Revenue begins the collection process when a taxpayer fails to file a return, fails to make a payment, underpays

 - Promptly notify the Department of address and phone number changes, or to inactivate, reactivate, or cancel your account.
 For most taxes, these changes can be

-- Read all mail and email from the Florida Department of Revenue.
+- Read all mail and email from the Department.
 It may contain reporting instructions, due dates, changes in laws or tax rates, or other

 - Set up a separate bank account and deposit collected sales tax or other taxes that are owed.
 Withdraw the funds only when paying the taxes.